sharmadhiraj/installed_apps/README.md

 * Android requires `QUERY_ALL_PACKAGES` permission for full app visibility.
 Ensure compliance with Play Store policies.
 * All methods catch exceptions and return default/fallback values to prevent crashes.
+* Platform type detection is heuristic and may misclassify some apps.
+Improvements are ongoing.

 ---